JulieBKhou/ActivitiesToCompletionCalculator/README.md

 - Daily activity targets for each course and overall
 - Visual progress bars to track each course and overall courses

+### Save the Results as a PDF
+- Button below the results to save the summaries
+- First page contains the overall summary and summaries of up to 6 courses
+- 7+ courses will spill onto the other pages

 ## 🎯 How to Use

 1. **Enter Student Information**